Democrats confirm plans for nearly all-virtual convention; Biden to accept nomination in Milwaukee

 Democrats will hold an almost entirely virtual presidential nominating convention Aug.
 17-20 in Milwaukee using live broadcasts and online streaming, party officials said Wednesday.

 Joe Biden plans to accept the presidential nomination in person, but it remains to be seen whether there will be a significant in-person audience there to see it.
-The Democratic National Committee said in a statement that official business, including the official vote to nominate Biden, will take place virtually, with delegates being asked not to travel to Milwaukee.
+The Democratic National Committee said in a statement that official business, including the votes to nominate Biden and his yet-to-be-named running mate, will take place virtually, with delegates being asked not to travel to Milwaukee.

-It's the latest signal of how much the COVID-19 pandemic has upended American life and the 2020 presidential election, leading Biden and the party to abandon the usual trappings of an event that draws tens of thousands of people to the host city to mark the start of the general election campaign.
+It's the latest sign of how much the COVID-19 pandemic has upended American life and the 2020 presidential election, leading Biden and the party to abandon the usual trappings of an event that draws tens of thousands of people to the host city to mark the start of the general election campaign.
+Not even during the Civil War or World War II did the two major parties abandon in-person conventions with crowded arenas.

 Biden's campaign manager Jen O'Malley Dillon said the drastically altered convention won't be an impediment.
 "Vice President Biden intends to proudly accept his party's nomination in Milwaukee and take the next step forward towards making Donald Trump a one-term president," she said, adding that Biden's campaign will continue to highlight Wisconsin as a key battleground state.